j-f-p/linux-monitor/README.md

 Objective: This is a completion of the [System Monitor Project](https://github.com/udacity/CppND-System-Monitor).

 ## Description
-This project is a Linux system process monitor.
-It is written in C++, compliant with the 2017 standard.
-This project employs [ncurses](https://www.gnu.org/software/ncurses/) for graphical output, specifically, `libncurses5-dev`.
+This project is a Linux system monitor.
+Data that it reports includes memory and CPU utilization of the system and of the system's most intense software processes.
+The top ten processes are listed in order of descending CPU usage.
+This project is written in C++, compliant with the 2017 standard.
+It employs the [ncurses](https://www.gnu.org/software/ncurses/) C/C++ user interface library.

 ![System Monitor](images/screenshot.png)<br>
 *Sample Execution Screenshot*